DynamicPAE: Generating Scene-Aware Physical Adversarial Examples in Real-Time: Experiments

+Unlike the generalization topic centered on the static data in classical tasks, the generalization of PAEs shall consider the manufacturing and resampling distortions~\cite{wang2024adversarialexamplesphysicalworld}.
+To evaluate the generalizability, we test our trained generator in the 3D simulated physical deployment scenarios ~\cite{hu2023physically,huang2025advreal}.
+As shown in Figure~\ref{fig:diff_model_patches}, compared to our 2D training environment (e.g., AF), the patch transformations in the 3D simulation environment exhibit larger variations and are also more closely aligned with the physical world.
+We evaluate the trained \THEMODEL\ with \textit{T-sea}, \textit{GAN-NAP}, and \textit{AdvReal} in both environments.
+The background dataset for training is \textit{COCO, Inria, Inria, and nuScences}, respectively. \textit{nuScences}~\cite{nuscenes2019} is a more realistic dataset for autonomous driving.
+For the physical observation, only a coarse patch positioning in the 3D evaluation is provided as the input of \THEMODEL.

+Table~\ref{tab:diff_pae_deployment} shows the key settings and results.
+Besides achieving better attack performance in the 2D scenario, our \THEMODEL\ maintains the superiority over \textit{T-sea} and \textit{GAN-NAP} in the 3D scenario.
+Therefore, by training with the \textit{Conditional-Uncertainty-Aligned Data Model} defined in section~\ref{sec:learning framework}, \THEMODEL\ can generalize to unseen physical deployment processes.
+Although AdvReal achieved better results in the 3D scenario by training the static PAE with consistent 3D simulation, its performance on our small 2D-patch attack scenario does not improve.
+Furthermore, the improved attack performance with better simulation (Base $\to$ AF) indicates the direction of scaling \THEMODEL\ with higher-fidelity physical world simulation systems.

-\textbf{Hyper-parameter Sensitivity:} Many generative models are sensitive to hyperparameters, especially GAN models, which harms their practicality.
+$\bullet$ \textbf{Hyper-parameter Sensitivity:} The training of the generator shall be aligned with the stability requirement of the adversarial evaluation scenario.
+However, many generative models are sensitive to hyperparameters, especially GAN models, which harms their practicality.
 To make it clear, we present an investigation of the hyperparameters in our proposed model.
 The analysis includes the parameter $\alpha_0$ as the initial weight of invisibility and $\gamma$ in the regularization loss in Eq.~\ref{eq:reg}.
 The results are shown in Table~\ref{tab:param_analysis}.
 For regularization loss, we evaluate its weight with settings $\gamma \in \{10^{-4}, 10^{-2}, 1.0\}$, and the attack performance remains steady, indicating that it does not require excessive parameter tuning.
 For the task scheduler, we evaluate it with different initial weights of invisibility $\alpha_0$, representing the variability in loss intensity between attack tasks, and both the auto-adjusted weight $\alpha_{final}$ and evaluation results remain similar, indicating the functionality of the skewness-based objective re-weighting mechanism that eliminates the free parameter and strike a consistent balance between attack and stealthiness.
 Moreover, on the aggressiveness-distortion curves of the main performance experiments, the uniform and consistent data point distribution of our method across the different models also indicates it.